 But I am also a realist.
 I don’t believe very many attorneys would want to provide advice to their clients in public on matters involving litigation.
 So I wasn’t surprised by the CGFC’s decision to meet in closed session.

 This brings me to another point that has been raised by some who have been commenting on this issue – the section of the Virginia Freedom of Information Act (FOIA) that authorizes closed sessions.

 FOIA allows closed sessions for “consultation with legal counsel and briefings by staff members or consultants pertaining to actual or probable litigation.”
 The passage goes on to define what is meant by “probable litigation.”

 I am not a lawyer, and reasonable people may disagree as to whether litigation is probable in this case.
-But, as I reported in my coverage of the April 24 meeting, Rick Wingrove of the American Atheists flatly told the CGFC, “The county simply cannot put up a nativity scene.
+But, as I reported in , Rick Wingrove of the American Atheists flatly told the CGFC, “The county simply cannot put up a nativity scene.
 They will be sued and they will lose.”

 Since then, the CGFC has shown no signs of backing away from its recommendation that the county government display a nativity scene on the courthouse grounds.

 I will leave it to the lawyers and soothsayers to decide if litigation is probable in this case.

 Again, I don’t like closed sessions, and I would prefer that the public’s business be done in public.